 - Stepper motors connected to X(0),Y(1) and 1 x stepper on the expansion board Z(5) (Driver5)

-The Duet2wifi board is a Chinese clone with electronics version 1.02 which works fine.
-The expansion board is also a Chinese one, but appears to be an imnplementation of the Duet-developed version of the 5-ports driver add-on board that also comes without drivers. the nice thing about my add-on board is, that drivers can be plugged in directly.
+The Duet2wifi board is a Chinese MKS clone with electronics version 1.02 which works fine.
+The expansion board is also a Chinese one, but this is a bare-bone implementation of the 5-ports driver add-on board that comes without drivers. the nice thing about this add-on board is that drivers can be plugged in directly.

 The Duet2 came with firmware 2.1 installed.
 To get to FFR3.1, you must first install 3.0 and after this, you can move to 3.1… be aware!

-After updating the paneldue and the Duet2 board, I activated the wifi and put the ssid and PW in.
-This is a bit tiresome but given the security you get from it, I feel it is OK.
+After updating the paneldue and the Duet2wifi board, I activated the wifi and put the ssid and PW in.
+(This procedure goes via USB between PC and Duet, using a terminal emulator like YAT) This is a bit tiresome but given the security you get from it, I feel it is OK.

 The settings that are needed to get the Chinese expension board to work are not too difficult.
 Add the Z-drives, and change some other settings.
 On top of this page, you can download the latest doc with all info I have, and a direct download to the adapted config and macros is available in the documentation.